 Meditation is a good proactive method of handling stress, but it can be an excellent reactive method as well.

-If you are feeling completely stressed out and you’re ready to snap, then use meditation as a coping skill.
+If you are feeling completely stressed out and you’re ready to snap, use meditation as a healthy and effective coping mechanism.

 Take a walk and still the mind.

 Find a quiet corner and focus on a single point.